BraidenGole/C/README.md

 # Practice_C

-This repository is just for the sake of practicing (C) I will compile g++ and have the extension .cpp of all files but use (C) syntax.
+This repository is just for the sake of practicing (C) I will compile g++ and have the extension .cpp for all files but use (C) syntax.

 Content from this repository does not 100% represent what I would submit to an organization.